munirahd/BabyPanda/README.md

 ## Why?
-This project is meant for our advanced programming class and here is the list of Objective is to fulfil :
+This project is meant for our advanced programming class and here is the list of objectives is to fulfil :
 - To apply all concepts learned in advance programming course.
     - Graphical User Interface.
     - Event-driven programming.
     - Java database programming using Hibernate ORM.
-    - and others.
+    - And others.
 - To try to mimic real world application.
 - To learn how to work in teams.
 - To learn how to organize your time.